 - Make sure your computer is protected with anti-virus and all necessary security patches and updates.
 Keep your computer up to date.
 Contact the helpdesk at 609-771-2660 for more information.

 - Store your sensitive info and critical data wisely – portable devices can easily be stolen or misplaced.
 Don’t keep sensitive information or your only copy of critical data, projects, files, etc. on portable devices unless they are properly protected.
-Items such as such as laptop computers, CDs, floppy disks, memory sticks, PDAs, data phones, etc. are especially vulnerable to theft or loss.
+Items such as such as laptop computers, CDs, memory sticks, phones, etc. are especially vulnerable to theft or loss.

 - Make backup copies of files or data you are not willing to lose.
 Backup…backup…backup.
 Store your backup copies very securely.